meta-pytorch/BackendBench/README.md

 python -m BackendBench.scripts.setup_operator_directories
 ```

-3. **Implement kernels** in each directory following the required format
+3. **Implement kernels** in each directory you'll see an empty op implementation.
+Please get your LLM to fill it out!

 4. **Test your implementations**:
 ```bash